RADAR-CNS/RADAR-Data-Dictionary/README.md

 Instructions
 -------------
-- Repository structure: 1 folder per project, folder should mapp to RADAR project name
+- Repository structure: 1 folder per project, folder should map to RADAR project name, snake case.
+- Each data dictionary should be placed under the Project/Language_sub-directory/
 - data dictionaries currently in Redcap format
 - should include all forms required for the project
-- may additionally include the JSON specification for the aRMT application (*link converter*)